 This, I know.
 How to change it, I do not.

 During the last week of school my moderately frenetic pace kicked up to severely frantic.
-With routines out of whack, extra activities to manage and preparations for the upcoming summer vacation (‘vacation’ is truly a misnomer), the needle on my stress gauge pushed into the red.
+With routines out of whack, extra activities to manage and preparations for the upcoming summer vacation to make (‘vacation’ is truly a misnomer), the needle on my stress gauge pushed into the red.

 Uh, yeah.
 No.